Dusty Hernández-Harrison

 Arturo "Dusty" Harrison Hernández (born May 21, 1994) is a Puerto Rican-American professional boxer.
 He is the former USBA and WBC Continental Americas welterweight champion.

-In October 2013, Dusty was praised by Mike Tyson in an open letter Tyson sent to USA Boxing in response to their accusation that his promotion was hindering the growth of USA Boxing's future Olympic team by signing young amateurs.
-Tyson used Dusty's career along with the career of Hall of Famer Wilfred Benítez as well as his own as examples of successful fighters that turned professional as teenagers.
-Tyson also mentioned Dusty on Twitter, tweeting to him, "Dusty you are a true inspiration for amateurs looking to turn pro."
+In October 2013, Dusty was praised by Mike Tyson in an open letter.
+Tyson sent to USA Boxing in response to their accusation that his promotion was hindering the growth of USA Boxing's future Olympic team by signing young amateurs.
+Tyson used Dusty's career along with the career of Hall of Famer Wilfred Benítez as well as his own as examples of successful fighters who turned professional as teenagers.
+Tyson also mentioned Dusty on Twitter, calling him "a true inspiration for amateurs looking to turn pro."

-Prior to his first fight in 2014, Dusty was featured in Washington, D.C. lifestyle magazine, the Washingtonian.
+Before his first fight in 2014, Dusty was featured in the Washington, D.C. lifestyle magazine, the Washingtonian.
 In the story, A Ring of His Own, Dusty's upbringing and career success are highlighted, as Dusty is described as "Washington’s best boxing prospect since Sugar Ray Leonard."
 Also in the article, undefeated two-division world champion Andre Ward said, "Dusty has the 'it' factor."
-On December 30, 2014, Dusty became the first boxer to sign with music superstar Jay-Z's Roc Nation Sports.
+On December 30, 2014, Dusty became the first boxer to sign with Jay-Z's Roc Nation Sports.

 On December 2, 2015, Dusty signed a multi-year endorsement deal with sportswear company FILA.
-Dusty was supposed to have his first fight under the FILA brand on December 5, 2015, but after multiple opponents fell through including Canadian welterweight champion Steve Claggett (23–3–1, 16 KOs), the original opponent, his fight that was scheduled for HBO Latino was canceled at the last minute.
+Dusty was supposed to have his first fight under the FILA brand on December 5, 2015, but after multiple opponents fell through including Steve Claggett (23–3–1, 16 KOs), the original opponent, his fight that was scheduled for HBO Latino was canceled at the last minute.

 On January 27, 2016, Dusty signed a partnership deal with GEICO.

 On June 15, 2018, Dusty was granted his release from Roc Nation Sports.
-"I am excited to have the opportunity to get back into the ring and fulfill my goal of becoming a world champion.
-I am in the gym and I am working hard to get back to where I was two years ago," Hernandez-Harrison said.
-"I just want to fight at this point; it’s been way too long".

 On December 20, 2018, Dusty signed with Lee Baxter Promotions.

 Amateur career

-Dusty recalls watching old home movies of himself shadow boxing in a onesie when he was 10 months old.
+Dusty recalls watching old home movies of himself shadowboxing in a onesie when he was 10 months old.
 Dusty participated in his first boxing exhibition at the age of 6 at the historic Ritz Nightclub in Northwest, Washington, D.C.
 By the age of 8, Dusty was competing in sanctioned amateur matches and quickly amassed many championships.
-He won the 2010 National Silver Gloves Championships, three straight National Junior Golden Gloves Championships from 2007–2009 in which he won the Outstanding Boxer Award in 2008, and the Ringside World Championships, among others.
+He won the 2010 National Silver Gloves Championships, three straight National Junior Golden Gloves Championships from 2007 to 2009 in which he won the Outstanding Boxer Award in 2008, and the Ringside World Championships, among others.
 Dusty finished his amateur career with a 167–30 record.